top of page

 JANUARY 2025

-14 - Tuesday evening, Women in Horticulture
+14 - Tuesday 7PM, Women in Horticulture

 Women have tended and loved their gardens for millennia but their contributions are largely forgotten.
 In this lecture, Jenny Rose Carey takes a small slice of time, 1900 to 1940, and explores the key women who founded gardening organizations including The Pennsylvania School of Horticulture; The Women's National Farm and Garden Association; and The Garden Club of America.
 Other women discussed include authors, garden designers, conservationists, and dig-in-dirt gardeners.